-Regular updates are issued based on the selection of subjects originating from the European Commission requests, ICAO developments, stakeholders and expert groups or individuals.
+Regular updates are issued based on the selection of subjects originating from European Commission requests, ICAO developments, stakeholders and expert groups or individuals.
 The subjects may vary in nature.
-Some of them may be directly driven by safety issues (e.g. safety recommendations received from accident investigation authorities, etc.) or other factors, such as the introduction or the evolvement of concepts/technologies, proposals from stakeholders, other regulatory developments, including the consideration of the latest amendments of the ICAO provisions (i.e. Standards and Recommended Practices (SARPs), procedures, documents) as part of the 'ICAO-EU synchronisation mechanism'1.
+Some of them may be directly driven by safety issues (e.g. safety recommendations received from accident investigation authorities) or other factors such as the introduction or the evolution of concepts and/or technologies, proposals from stakeholders, and other regulatory developments including the consideration of the latest amendments of the ICAO provisions (i.e. Standards and Recommended Practices (SARPs), procedures, documents).
+Accordingly, the training requirements might need to be amended to maintain consistency with the evolution of the services provided by ATCOs and of the associated technological developments.

-When amendments to Regulation (EU) No 923/20122 are necessary to ensure the incorporation of relevant, newly introduced ICAO provisions (i.e. SARPs, procedures, documents), or amendments to those already transposed, the EU regulatory process needs to be closely aligned with the corresponding ICAO process when the relevant ICAO provisions are undergoing regular revisions.
-This would avoid persisting discrepancies between the applicability of EU regulations and the originating ICAO provisions.
+When amendments to Commission Regulation (EU) 2015/3401 are necessary to incorporate newly introduced ICAO provisions (i.e. SARPs, procedures, documents), or amendments to existing ones, the EU regulatory process needs to be closely aligned with the ICAO process when ICAO provisions are undergoing revisions.
+This will avoid persisting discrepancies between the applicability of EU regulations and the originating ICAO provisions.
+The ICAO-EU synchronisation mechanism described in Appendix 1 of this document will be applied to enable the timely management of updates to the EU ATCO licensing rules stemming from the latest amendment(s) to ICAO provisions (i.e. SARPs, procedures, documents).
+This mechanism follows the EASA rulemaking process in accordance with MB Decision No 18-2015.

 In order to increase the efficiency of the regulatory process, EASA decided to reduce the administrative burden that individual tasks generate for stakeholders by grouping (emerging) rulemaking issues which are considered to be of a non-controversial nature and may directly lead to EASA opinions and/or decisions, albeit following at least a consultation with the EASA's advisory bodies (ABs).
-This concept was introduced with MB Decision No 18-20153 (see Articles 15 and 16).
+This concept was introduced with MB Decision No 18-20152 (see Articles 15 and 16).

-On these grounds, EASA will perform, on a regular basis, a review of identified or notified subjects which could lead to amendments to the rules and, where appropriate, may propose amendments to the implementing rules (IRs) and/or the acceptable means of compliance (AMC) and guidance material (GM).
+On these grounds, EASA will perform, on a regular basis, a review of identified or notified subjects which could lead to amendments to the rules and, where appropriate, may propose amendments to the IRs and/or AMC/GM.